PostgreSQL For Loop

 $$;

-You might know about the UPDATE statement and its syntax in PostgreSQL.
+You may be familiar with the UPDATE statement and its syntax in PostgreSQL.
 So, the update command is used modify data in the table.
 The update command has an optional returning clause that returns the updated rows.

 The syntax of the update statement is given below: